AlibabaAlibaba·🎬 Video Generation·↑ Newer: HappyHorse 1.1

 HappyHorse 1.0 — TLDR

-• 🎬 Image-to-video generation from a single still
+• 🎬 Image-to-video generation model from Alibaba

 💰 Pricing